Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: Introduction

 Finally, we would like to remark that besides the randomization-based framework we consider in this manuscript, another choice is the superpopulation framework, which assumes that the experimental units must be randomly sampled from some superpopulation.
 This framework is also popular in literature, some examples include~\citet{tsiatis2008covariate,wager2016high,negi2021revisiting}.

 The rest of this paper is organized as follows.
 In \Cref{sec:reg}, we present our new estimator, and prove its asymptotic normality in the regime $p = o(n)$.
 In~\Cref{sec:highdim}, we prove its asymptotic convergence in the higher dimensional regime where $p$ is allowed to be in the same order of magnitude as $n$ and discuss conditions so that it is asymptotically more efficient than without regression adjustment.
 In~\Cref{sec:inference}, we present a new confidence interval construction method.
 In~\Cref{sec:assumption}, we discuss the regularity conditions involved in Sections~\ref{sec:reg}--\ref{sec:inference}.
-We further conduct a numerical analysis in~\Cref{sec:numerical}.
-We end with a concluding remark in~\Cref{sec:conclusion}.
+We further conduct a numerical analysis in~\Cref{sec:numerical}. {\rev Besides demonstrating the empirical performance of our proposed estimator, our empirical analysis also indicates that the use of full inverse covariance matrix in~\eqref{eq:newbeta} may not be just out of technical convenience, but is fundamental in improving our estimator.} We end with a concluding remark in~\Cref{sec:conclusion}.